 1.0 Introduction

-Agricultural sustainability has become a major global concern in the face of increasing food demand, environmental degradation, and the adverse effects of synthetic agrochemicals.
-The excessive use of chemical fertilizers has been associated with soil nutrient imbalance, groundwater contamination, and reduced soil biodiversity (Zulfiqar et al., 2022).
+Agricultural sustainability is a major global concern due to rising food demand, environmental degradation, and the negative impacts of synthetic agrochemicals, which underscores the need for alternative nutrient management strategies.
+Excessive use of chemical fertilizers has been linked to soil nutrient imbalance, groundwater contamination, reduced soil biodiversity, and potential risks to human health (Zulfiqar et al., 2022).
 Consequently, there is a growing interest in organic fertilizers, particularly foliar-applied organic formulations, which are believed to enhance crop performance while maintaining environmental integrity.
 This has led to growing interest in the use of organic fertilizers, particularly foliar-applied types, which are believed to enhance plant growth while preserving soil health and reducing ecological harm

-Garden egg (Solanum melongena L.), commonly known as eggplant or aubergine, is a valuable vegetable crop cultivated for its edible fruit, with high nutritional value and economic importance in tropical and subtropical regions (Hasan et al., 2023).
+eggplant (Solanum melongena L.), locally known as eggplant or aubergine, is a valuable vegetable crop with high nutritional and economic importance, particularly in tropical and subtropical regions (Hasan et al., 2023).
 It is one of the most important vegetables in the world after potato, tomato and cucumber and it is usually grown for its nutritious fruits and leaves which are utilized as vegetables to contribute to the essential nutrients in human diet (Maghfoer et al., 2014).
-According to Onwuka, (2005), garden egg fruits could be consumed raw as snacks by both adult and children.
+According to Onwuka, (2005), garden egg fruits can be consumed raw as snacks by both adult and children.
 The fruits are cooked and used in the preparation of sauces for cocoyam and yam.
-In Southeastern Nigeria, the fruits are served alongside with Kolanuts (Cola accumilata) in both big and small ceremonies such as marriages, festivals, traditional title taking, meeting and others (Onwuka, 2005).
-Schippers (2000) also reported that the fruits are said to represent blessings and fruitfulness and are offered as tokens of goodwill during visits, marriages and other social events in Ghana and Nigeria.
-In fact, in many African countries, especially Nigeria, it plays a key role in food security and serves as a source of income for rural farmers (Olaniyi & Akanbi, 2021).
+In Southeastern Nigeria, the fruits are served alongside with Kolanuts (Cola accumilata) during both large and small ceremonies such as marriages, festivals, traditional title-taking and community gatherings (Onwuka, 2005).
+In many African countries, particularly Nigeria, it plays a key role in food security and serves as a source of income for rural farmers (Olaniyi & Akanbi, 2021).
 However, the productivity of the crop is often limited by poor soil fertility, erratic rainfall, and lack of access to sustainable nutrient sources.
-This underscores the need for proper nutrient management and agronomic practices for optimum performance of crops during growth periods.
+This underscores the need for efficient nutrient management and agronomic practices for optimum performance of crops during growth periods.
 Generally, nutrient management is a vital component of cultural practices which ensures improvement of most crops (Nnadi et. al., 2025).
 In fact, crop growth and yield development requires mineral nutrition at an appropriate amount which can be supplied to crops as a fertilizer (Umar et al., 2025)

 With respect to fertilizers, liquid organic foliar fertilizers, such as Sure-Grow, are designed to supply essential nutrients and organic compounds efficiently, potentially boosting growth and yield in vegetables like garden egg.
 For a sustainable or ecological agriculture, inorganic fertilizers are known for their high cost and negative environmental effects if managed poorly (Morris et al., 2007).
 Thus, to reduce and eliminate the adverse effects of synthetic fertilizers on human health and environment, a new agricultural practice has been developed which is called and known as organic agriculture which have little or zero effect on human and on the environment (Aksoy, 2001, Chowdhury 2004).
 Organic foliar fertilizers can minimize nutrient leaching and runoff, enhancing uptake efficiency while minimizing environmental degradation (Fitochem, 2024; Ferticell, 2023).
 Since they are derived from natural inputs like seaweed, compost teas, and fish emulsions, they are able to promote soil biodiversity and long-term fertility (Haifa Group, 2022).